bitcointranscripts/bitcointranscripts/brink/the-bitcoin-development-podcast/mempool-ancestors-and-descendants.md

 Speaker 1: 00:16:58

 Okay, well, let's talk about it a bit then.
-So imagine I have a transaction A, I want to spend some of A, but it has a very low fee rate, let's say one satoshi per byte.
+So imagine I have a transaction A, I want to spend some of A, but it has a very low fee rate, let's say one Satoshi per byte.
-And the mempool, network mempools are congested and they've been expiring or evicting transactions from the bottom of their mempool and they won't accept transactions below five satoshis per byte.
+And the mempool, network mempools are congested and they've been expiring or evicting transactions from the bottom of their mempool and they won't accept transactions below five Satoshis per byte.
 So I want A to be included.
-I've created now a new transaction B with 100 satoshis per byte.
+I've created now a new transaction B with 100 Satoshis per byte.
 So I've done child pays for parent.
 And then what happens?